caaarov/lab-sql-9/readme.md

 ### Instructions

-In this lab we will find the customers who were active in consecutive months of May and June.
-Follow the steps to complete the analysis.

-- Create a table `rentals_may` to store the data from rental table with information for the month of May.
 - Insert values in the table `rentals_may` using the table rental, filtering values only for the month of May.
 - Create a table `rentals_june` to store the data from rental table with information for the month of June.
 - Insert values in the table `rentals_june` using the table rental, filtering values only for the month of June.